ashokponkumar/cloud-monitoring/tutorials/container_service_metrics.md

     For example, for the US South region, launch: [https://metrics.ng.bluemix.net/](https://metrics.ng.bluemix.net/).

-2. Set the {{site.data.keyword.monitoringshort} domain where you can view the cluster metrics.
+2. Set the {{site.data.keyword.monitoringshort} domain to **Account**.

     In Grafana, select your ID.
 Then, check that you are in the correct account, and choose a domain.

-    Clusters that have a CF space associated forward metrics to the space metrics domain.
-Select `Domain = space`, and the organization and space that is associated with your cluster.
+Select `Domain = account`.

-    CLusters that are created at account level forward metrics to the account metrics domain.
-Select `Domain = account`
+    Clusters forward metrics to the account metrics domain.

-## Step 7: Monitor the cluster in Grafana
+## Step 6: Monitor the cluster in Grafana
-{: #step7}
+{: #step6}

 The {{site.data.keyword.containershort}} provides a Grafana dashboard that you can use to monitor your cluster metrics.